Seneca-144100/IPC144NBB-ONLY-/Workshops/WS4/readme.md

 ### `double rent(int sku)`

-This function will receive an SKU number and based on the SKU received will print the equipment name and its rental price and return the rental price of the item.
+This function receives an SKU number.
+Based on the SKU received, it will print the equipment name and its rental price then proceed to return the rental price of the item.

 Here is the format of the printout:
 ```text
 Equiment name ....
 99.99$
 ```

-If the SKU is not found in the list `Invalid Selection!` is printed instead and `0.0` is returned.
+If the SKU is not found in the list, `Invalid Selection!` is printed and `0.0` is returned.

 #### Step 1
 Create the function in `rental.c` and add the prototype to `rental.h`.